-- a new ship loading facility within the existing mining leases and the gazetted Port of Skardon River to load a barge - a new wharf on piles and dolphins - new bauxite ore dump facility, crusher plant and conveyor belt system and bauxite product stockpile facility, all adjacent to the Skardon River landing - · new workshop, warehouse, administration and crib room at the Skardon River landing - new bulk fuel storage, diesel transfer tanks, export waste storage and septic sewage treatment systems at the Skardon River landing - limited bed-levelling at the mouth of Skardon River.
-Bed levelling would involve underwater reprofiling of two shallow areas at the seaward extent of the Skardon River mouth by pushing the crests of sand banks into deeper gutters.
-No dredging is proposed; however, annual maintenance bed levelling is likely to be required - bauxite export via transhipment to bulk carriers in deep water beyond the mouth of the river approximately 15km offshore from the Skardon River mouth - upgrading the existing 13.8km north-south haul road from the Skardon River landing to decommissioned kaolin mine north of Namaleta Creek.
-Temporary branch haul roads would be used to link with the existing haul road - new accommodation camp for 100 beds for construction workforce and maintained for mining operation. - upgrading the existing ramp to improve access for delivery of fuel, food and other amenities, site equipment, etc - process water pumping station at the kaolin mine pit with existing pipeline to water storage tanks at Skardon River landing (not for beneficiation purpose).
-This pipeline runs adjacent to the existing northsouth haul road - using the existing sediment retention dam for stormwater run-off from facility at the Skardon River landing.
+- a new ship loading facility within the existing mining leases and the gazetted Port of Skardon River - a new wharf on piles and berthing 'dolphins' - a bauxite ore dump facility, crusher plant and conveyor belt system and bauxite product stockpile facility, all adjacent to the Skardon River landing area - new workshop, warehouse, administration building and crib room at the Skardon River landing area - a new bulk fuel storage facility, diesel transfer tanks, export waste storage and sewage treatment facility at the Skardon River landing area - bed-levelling at the mouth of the Skardon River, involving underwater reprofiling of two shallow areas at the seaward end of the Skardon River mouth.
+No capital dredging is proposed; however, annual maintenance bed levelling is likely to be required - barging of bauxite to the offshore transhipment location in deep water approximately 15km offshore from the Skardon River mouth, and transfer from barges to bulk carriers - upgrading of an existing 13.8km-long north-south haul road from the Skardon River landing to a decommissioned kaolin mine north of Namaleta Creek.
+Temporary branch haul roads would be used to link with the existing haul road - upgrading of an existing accommodation camp for 100 beds for construction workforce and mining operations staff - upgrading of an existing ramp to improve access for delivery of fuel, food and other amenities, site equipment, etc. - a process water pumping station at the kaolin mine pit with existing pipeline to water storage tanks at Skardon River landing (not for beneficiation purpose).
+This pipeline runs adjacent to the existing north-south haul road - use of an existing sediment retention dam for the management of stormwater run-off from facilities at the Skardon River landing site.